jonnonz1/nz-statute-book/acts/public/1993/biosecurity-act-1993.md

 (3) All allowances for a witness shall be paid for by the person on whose behalf the witness is called.

 ### 6 Protection of sensitive information
-(1) A board of inquiry may, of its own motion or on the application of a person making a submission to a proceeding, make an order described in subclause (2) where it is satisfied that the order is necessary—and, in the circumstances of the particular proceeding, the importance of avoiding such offence, disclosure, or prejudice outweighs the public interest in making that information available.
+(1) A board of inquiry May, of its own motion or on the application of a person making a submission to a proceeding, make an order described in subclause (2) where it is satisfied that the order is necessary—and, in the circumstances of the particular proceeding, the importance of avoiding such offence, disclosure, or prejudice outweighs the public interest in making that information available.
   (a) to avoid serious offence to tikanga Maori or to avoid the disclosure of the location of waahi tapu; or (b) to avoid the disclosure of a trade secret or unreasonable prejudice to the commercial position of the person who supplied, or is the subject of, the information,—
-(2) A board of inquiry may make an order for the purpose of subclause (1)— (a) that the whole or part of any hearing at which the information is likely to be referred to shall be held with the public excluded (which order shall, for the purposes of subsections (3) to (5) of section 48 of the Local Government Official Information and Meetings Act 1987, be deemed to be a resolution passed under that section):
+(2) A board of inquiry May make an order for the purpose of subclause (1)— (a) that the whole or part of any hearing at which the information is likely to be referred to shall be held with the public excluded (which order shall, for the purposes of subsections (3) to (5) of section 48 of the Local Government Official Information and Meetings Act 1987, be deemed to be a resolution passed under that section):
-  (b) prohibiting or restricting the publication or communication of any information supplied to it, or obtained by it, in the course of any proceeding, whether or not the information may be material to any inquiry.
+  (b) prohibiting or restricting the publication or communication of any information supplied to it, or obtained by it, in the course of any proceeding, whether or not the information May be material to any inquiry.
 (3) An order made under subclause (2)(b) in relation to—and upon the date that such order ceases to have effect, the provisions of the Local Government Official Information and Meetings Act 1987 shall apply accordingly in respect of any information that was the subject of any such order.
-  (a) any matter described in subclause (1)(a) may be expressed to have effect from the commencement of any proceeding to which it relates and for an indefinite period or until such date as the board of inquiry considers appropriate in the circumstances:
+  (a) any matter described in subclause (1)(a) May be expressed to have effect from the commencement of any proceeding to which it relates and for an indefinite period or until such date as the board of inquiry considers appropriate in the circumstances:
-  (b) any matter described in subclause (1)(b) may be expressed to have effect from the commencement of any proceeding to which it relates but shall cease to have any effect at the conclusion of that proceeding—
+  (b) any matter described in subclause (1)(b) May be expressed to have effect from the commencement of any proceeding to which it relates but shall cease to have any effect at the conclusion of that proceeding—
 (4) In this clause, information includes any document or evidence.

 ## Schedule 3 — Enactments repealed